Narrator: Your Money at Work. Insights that can help you build a more secure future. Brought to you by PIMCO.

-If investing in bonds for income seems right for you, consider investing through an actively managed mutual fund.
-In an income fund, a professional portfolio manager will research and select bonds on your behalf, seeking income opportunities while managing risk throughout the global bond market.
-This can make an income fund an effective way to pursue the potential for higher yield while also preserving capital.
+If investing in bonds for income seems like a good idea, what’s the best way to go about it?
+For many people, a mutual fund that invests in income-generating bonds makes sense.
+A professional portfolio manager will research and select bonds on your behalf, seeking income opportunities while managing risk throughout the global bond market.
+An income fund can put your money to work effectively, pursing the potential for higher yield while preserving capital.
+When you think about income investing, be sure to consider PIMCO.